 Wood platform — Length and width of wood platform shall be more than the length and width of colour meter.
 The colour of wood platform shall be black.
 It shall have lock arrangement for better holding of fibre.

+F-2.2 Accuracy

-F-2.2 Accuracy — Uncertainty of the digital colour meter shall not be more than 0.05 percent.
+Uncertainty of the digital colour meter shall not be more than 0.05 percent.

 F-3 Description

 It consists of incandescent light source, sensor, display and wooden platform to place the sample.
 In this instrument, incandescent source of light and light dependent resistor are used to accept the reflected light from the sample under test.
 The instrument has three high brightness LED at angle of 45° to horizontal to provide required illumination on the object.
 Array of silicon PIN photodiode sensors (BPW34) (4 No’s), of which three are placed exactly in the centre for colour measurement and one at 45° to the horizontal for lustre, sense reflected light and converts it to voltage, which is calibrated for colour and lustre.
 The specimen to be measured should be placed beneath the instrument and TEST button is pressed for results.
-The values of colour will be with respect to whiteness and the lustre value will be shown as the ratio of specular refection value divided by the Diffused refection value (S/D).
+The values of colour will be with respect to whiteness and the lustre value will be shown as the ratio of specular refection value divided by the diffused refection value (S/D).
 The instrument has wooden platform on which specimens are placed to avoid external lights interference with the system.

 F-3.1 Sensitivity